monocle-h2020/camera_calibration/data_template/calibration/README.md

-This folder will contain calibration data, such as look-up tables, maps, and model parameters.
+This folder contains calibration data, such as look-up tables, maps, and model parameters.